ReproNim/containers/README.md

 ```

 When we run the bids-mriqc container, it will need a working directory
 for intermediate files.
-These are not helpfull to commit, so we will
+These are not helpful to commit, so we will
 tell git (and datalad) to ignore the whole directory.

 ```bash